winddweb/blog/_posts/2016-05-18-start-a-blog-on-github-using-jekyll.markdown

 What is Jekyll
 ---
 [Jekyll][jekyll] is an open source tool that builds **static** website from text(markdown) renderer, dynamic templates/partials and even some powerful third party plugins.
-It is the engine behind Githhub Pages, that's why is perfect to use it to build our pages and **blogs** hosted by Github's server for free.
+It is the engine behind Githhub Pages, that's why it is perfect for building our pages and **blogs** hosted by Github's server for free.

 Requirements
 ---

-1. Check Ruby version.
+1. Check your Ruby version.
 If it's not 2.0.0 or higher, [install it][ruby].

     ```bash
     ruby --version